BBottoml/specpres/README.md

 # HackIllinois-Proj
-Hacakthon proj for HackIllinois 2020
+Hackathon proj for HackIllinois 2020